-Technical Steering Committee Description, 2017 Update and 2018-2019 Workplan Activities
+Technical Steering Committee Description, 2021 Update

-(Approved by WRAP Board in 2018-2019 Workplan – April 4, 2018)
+(Approved by WRAP Board on _____)

 Introduction

-This document presents the member qualifications, membership and committee structure, meeting and call schedule, duties, and work group oversight activities of the WRAP Technical Steering Committee (TSC) under the requirements of the WRAP Charter and Board-approved planning documents.
-This 2018-2019 version of this document updates the Technical Steering Committee Description approved by the Board in 2015.
+This document presents the member qualifications, membership and committee structure, meeting and call schedule, duties, and work group oversight of the WRAP Technical Steering Committee (TSC) under the requirements of the WRAP Charter, WRAP Strategic Plan, and WESTAR and WRAP Joint Operating Agreement .
+This 2021 version of this document updates the revised Technical Steering Committee Description approved by the Board in 2018.
 Updates to this document can be made through the WRAP Board at any time, and can be initiated by the Board, TSC members, or at the suggestion of WRAP member agencies.

 Purpose

-The TSC provides oversight of WRAP technical projects and Work Groups, and coordinates with WESTAR work groups and committees to provide needed support.
+In alignment with the current WRAP Organizational Structure, the TSC provides oversight of WRAP technical projects and Work Groups, and coordinates with WESTAR work groups and committees to provide support as necessary.
 The TSC serves as liaison to the Board and reports on the TSC and Work Group activities.
-Attachment 1 provides an overview of the WRAP organizational structure including the duties and relationships between the Board, WRAP staff, the TSC, Work Groups, and Project Teams.

 TSC Co-Chairs and Work Group Membership Structure and Terms

-Frank Forsgren, Nevada Division of Environmental Protection, Bureau of Air Quality Planning

-Julie Simpson, Nez Perce Tribe, Air Quality Program

-The TSC will have two (2) Co-Chairs appointed by the Board.
-TSC Chairs will be from WRAP member organizations.
-The Co-Chairs will be responsible for serving as liaisons to the Board and reporting on the TSC activities to the Board, with support from WRAP staff.
+The TSC will have two (2) Co-Chairs appointed by the Board, one from a WRAP member state and one from a WRAP member Tribe.
+The Co-Chairs will be responsible for serving as liaisons to the Board and reporting on the TSC activities to the Board, with staff support from WRAP and WESTAR.

 TSC members are from WRAP member organizations and are senior air quality technical or planning program management staff with experience in air quality programs distributed between tribal, state, local, and federal representatives.
 The desired distribution of TSC members is to reflect the diversity of member agency programs and air quality issues across the WRAP region, and draw upon the substantial collaborative regional air quality technical and planning needs and experience of WRAP member agencies.